Schmitten im Taunus: Arnoldshain

 Saint Lawrence's Church (Laurentiuskirche) at Arnoldshain was first mentioned early in the 13th century in the Rotulus omnium iurium (Directory of all rights).
 A few expansions to the once eight-sided chapel notwithstanding, the old part is preserved to this day.
 The Laurentiuskirche is thereby one of the oldest buildings still in use in the Hochtaunus.
 In a glass window from 1480 one can still clearly see the Reifenberg family's coat of arms.

 Politically Arnoldshain belonged to the Lords of Hattstein, but later partly under Reifenberg (Bassenheim) rule.

 Dorfweil

 Dorfweil had its first documentary mention in 772.
-Lying 410 m above sea level in the Weil Valley, the community has many hiking trails.
-With an area of 367ha and 684 inhabitants (as of the end of 2004), Dorfweil is one of Schmitten's smallest constituent communities.
+Lying 410 m above sea level in the Weil Valley, the municipality has many hiking trails.
+With an area of 367ha and 684 inhabitants (as of the end of 2004), Dorfweil is one of Schmitten's smallest constituent municipalities.

 Sightseeing

 Großer Feldberg

 The Taunus's highest mountain attracts hundreds of thousands of visitors every year, especially from the Frankfurt Rhein-Main Region.

 In Oberreifenberg lifts for skiing and sledding are abundant.
 The main attraction, however, is the Taunus's nature and many kilometres of hiking trails.